Is my broker or advisor a fiduciary?

 Can I consult with an attorney about a breach of fiduciary duty?

 If your broker or advisor has failed to act in your best interests, either intentionally or negligently, you may have a breach of fiduciary duty claim.
-Mika Meyers regularly handles these types of claims on behalf of investors.
-For a free consultation, please contact Daniel J. Broxup at (616) 632 8059.
+Mika Meyers, PLC regularly handles these types of claims on behalf of investors.
+For a free consultation, call Daniel J. Broxup toll-free at (1-888) 607-4819.